-CONSOLE INPUT/OUTPUT: Users of Model 135, 145, and 155 systems have a choice of two Console Printer-Keyboards.
+Users of Model 135, 145, and 155 systems have a choice of two Console Printer-Keyboards.
 The 3215 uses a matrix printing unit that operates at 85 characters per second.
 The 3210 prints at 15 characters per second.
-In Model 145 and 155 systems, an additional 3210 Console Printer-Keyboard can be installed in a remote area (such as the installations's tape library or scheduling room).
-The 3210 and 3215 are functionally compatible and program-compatible with the earlier 1052 Printer-Keyboard.
+In Model 145 and 155 systems, an additional 3210 Console Printer-Keyboard can be installed in a remote area (such as the installation's tape library or scheduling room).
+The 3210 and 3215 are functionally compatible and programcompatible with the earlier 1052 Printer-Keyboard.

 Model 158 uses a new operator display console, which is supplied along with the Processing Unit as standard equipment.
 It contains a CRT display, keyboard, light pen, two Console Files, and microcode control storage.
-A stand-alone 3213 Printer, rated at 85 characters per second, can be added as an optional hard-copy output unit.
+A standalone 3213 Printer, rated at 85 characters per second, can be added as an optional hard-copy output unit.